The Devil to Pay in the Backlands: Plot

 The final musings of the book are regarded as some of the most beautiful fragments of Portuguese language literature.

 Television adaptation

 In 1985, the novel was adapted for a TV-miniseries for the Brazilian network Rede Globo.

 English translations

 The first English translation, by James L. Taylor and Harriet de Onís, was published in 1963.
 A second translation was undertaken by Felipe W. Martinez.
+Another translation, titled Vastlands: The Crossing, by Alison Entrekin, is due to come out in 2026.